 Chinese water chestnuts should not be confused with European water caltrops (T. natans), which also recognized as western water chestnuts in the markets.

 Water chestnuts carry slightly more calories than sweet potatoes at 97 calories per 100 grams.
 Their calorie value chiefly comes from complex carbohydrates, amylose, and amylopectin.

-They carry high-quality phytonutrient profile comprising of dietary fiber, and antioxidants in addition to moderate proportions of minerals, and vitamins.
+They carry a high-quality phytonutrient profile comprising of dietary fiber, and antioxidants in addition to moderate proportions of minerals, and vitamins.

-Crunchy water chestnut corms are good source dietary fiber.
-100 g flesh provides 3 g or 8% of daily requirement of dietary fiber.
-Together with slow digesting complex carbohydrates, fibers in the food check sudden spurt in the blood sugar levels.
+Crunchy water chestnut corms are a good source of dietary fiber.
+100 g of flesh provides 3 g or 8% of the daily requirement of dietary fiber.
+Together with slow-digesting complex carbohydrates, fibers in the food check sudden spurt in the blood sugar levels.

 The corms are indeed natural sources of phenolic antioxidant; ferulic acid.
-In addition to free radical scavanging function, ferulic acid possesses blood pressure controlling, anti-diabetic, photo-protection against UV rays, and anti-cancer properties.
+In addition to free radical scavenging function, ferulic acid possesses blood pressure controlling, anti-diabetic, photo-protection against UV rays, and anti-cancer properties.

 It also contains good levels of some of the valuable B-complex group of vitamins such as pyridoxine (25% of RDA), folates, riboflavin (15%), pantothenic acid (9.5%), and thiamin.

-Further, the corms provide healthy amounts of some of the essential minerals like zinc, magnesium, copper (36% of RDA), manganese, phosporous and manganese. they also carry moderate amounts of potassium; 330 mg/100 g (7% of RDA).
-Potassium is an essential component of cell and body fluids that help regulate heart rate and blood pressure.
+Further, the corms provide healthy amounts of some of the essential minerals like zinc, magnesium, copper (36% of RDA), manganese, phosphorus, and manganese. they also carry moderate amounts of potassium; 330 mg/100 g (7% of RDA).
+Potassium is an essential component of cells and body fluids that help regulate heart rate and blood pressure.